 The workflow checks every box.
 Frequent.
 Variable inputs, stable output.
 High-context.
 Different teams, different repos, same operation.
 This is what /team-brief looks like rebuilt as a plugin from scratch.

 Your first draft hardcodes the GitHub org, the Jira project key, the Slack channel, the team name.
-Every value that would change for a different team is a parameter.
+Every value that changes for a different team is a parameter.
 Every assumption about tooling becomes an MCP connection.
 The skill itself becomes data-free — pure logic operating on context the user provides.

 Each EM fills in their team's specifics: repo names, Jira board IDs, team members, output preferences.
 The skill reads this at runtime.
 One skill, N context files, N teams covered.
 The schema is the contract — get this wrong and every team has to read your source code to install it.

-.claude/into a proper plugin tree.
+Move everything out of .claude/ into a proper plugin tree.
 Add the manifest.
 Configure MCP.
 Write the SKILL.md with frontmatter so Claude can invoke it on schedule or by slash command.
-The directory structure is not arbitrary — the runtime expects exactly this layout to discover skills and config. - [05]
+Use userConfig in plugin.json for anything sensitive — tokens go to the system keychain, not settings.json.

 Push the plugin to your team's marketplace repo or submit to the official Anthropic marketplace.
 Other EMs install with one command and configure their context file once.
 The moment distribution becomes a copy-paste from a thread, drift starts immediately.